Medeba Extreme Outdoor Adventure Camp

 The LORD gave this command to Joshua son of Nun: “Be strong and courageous, for you will bring the Israelites into the land I promised them on oath, and I myself will be with you.”

 Students gain an appreciation for personal reflection and for some time alone.
 Each day, the students spend time in devotions and in personal journal time.
-The setting of the Algonquin provides a quiet seldom found in urban areas like Oshawa and Whitby.
+The setting of West Guilford provides a quiet seldom found in urban areas like Oshawa and Whitby.